 Despite a TV, poster and print advertising campaign rumoured to have cost more than £20-million, the Lumia “sold only narrowly more than Nokia’s more basic ‘Touch and Type’ phone”, the FT reports.

-The Lumia 800 went on sale on 16 November, which will have limited its potential to appear in sales figures when ranged against Apple and Samsung—which have managed to pull far ahead of it in the smartphone UK market.
+The Lumia 800 went on sale on 16 November, which will have limited its potential to appear in sales figures when ranged against Apple and Samsung — which have managed to pull far ahead of it in the smartphone UK market.
+More than half of UK mobile users own a smartphone, according to Ofcom data released last week.

 The iPhone 4S, released in October, was the highest-selling phone for the four weeks to 9 December, making up a quarter of all sales, the FT reports.
 Other strong sellers included the iPhone 3GS, released in mid-2009.